-Applications for general approval need to include information on the end-user equipment categories for which the applicant is qualified to perform as an M&V Professional (refer section 3).
+Applications for general approval need to include information on the end-user equipment categories for which the applicant is qualified to perform as an M&V Professional to demonstrate they meet the M&V requirements (refer section 3).
 Information must include a description of the applicant's work experience in relation to each end-user equipment category, including (but not limited to) project description, applicant's role, responsibilities and activities conducted as part of the project.
-Refer to section 2.2 of the PIAM&V Method Guide for further information on end-user equipment categories.
+Refer to section 2.1 of the PIAM&V Method Guide for further information on end-user equipment categories.